archivistsguidetokryoflux/archivists-guide-to-kryoflux/02 PART TWO In-Depth/KryoFlux-Stream-Files.rst

 KRYOFLUX STREAM FILES
 =====================

-The KryoFlux stream file format is a proprietary, though publicly documented, file format for each of the sectors found on a floppy disk.
+The KryoFlux stream file format is a proprietary,[1_] though publicly documented, file format for each of the sectors found on a floppy disk.
 Compared to a disk image file, KryoFlux stream files comprising an entire disk are much larger--a set of stream files for a 1.44 megabyte (MB) floppy disk may be around 20-25 MB.
 While such a footprint is much smaller many other file types created in contemporary digital environments, it is considerably larger than the maximum capacity of a floppy disk.
 This, along with the proprietary nature of the stream file format, make it difficult to recommend a set of stream files as a preservation format.

 ---------------------------
 Why work with stream files?